-If the result is positive, complete Columns F through I. Write this positive (unpaid) amount on the next line in Column C. Continue applying payments in date order until Column E is an overpayment, zero, or you have written "0" in Column D.
+If the result is positive, complete Columns F through I. Enter this positive (unpaid) amount on the next line in Column C. Continue applying payments in date order until Column E is an overpayment, zero, or you have entered "0" in Column D.

 If the result is negative or zero, you have paid this quarter.
-Write the amount here and, if negative, use brackets.
+Enter the amount here and, if negative, use brackets.
 Complete Columns F through I. Apply any negative (overpayment) amount in Column E to the next underpaid quarter.

-Note If this amount is negative in the fourth quarter, and the payment date in Column F is after the original due date of the return, apply this overpayment to any unpaid tax shown on Penalty Worksheet 2, Line 23 when figuring your late payment penalty for unpaid tax.
-See the instructions for Penalty Worksheet 2, Column D. If you wrote "0" in Column D, write the amount from Column C here, and complete Columns F through I.
+Note If this amount is negative in the fourth quarter, and the payment date in Column F is after the original due date of the return, apply this overpayment to any unpaid tax shown on Penalty Worksheet 2, Line 23 when figuring your late-payment penalty for unpaid tax.
+See the instructions for Penalty Worksheet 2, Column D. If you entered "0" in Column D, enter the amount from Column C here, and complete Columns F through I.

-Column F - Write the date the payment in Column D was made.
-If Column D is "0," do not write a date and skip to Column H.
+Column F - Enter the date the payment in Column D was made.
+If Column D is "0," do not enter a date and skip to Column H.

-Column G - Figure the number of days from the date in Column B to the date in Column F and write that number here.
+Column G - Figure the number of days from the date in Column B to the date in Column F and enter that number here.
 This is the number of days the payment was late.

-Column H - Write the penalty rate that applies to the number of days you wrote in Column G. See the penalty rates on Form IL-2210, Page 2.
-If Column D is "0," write 10 percent (.10) here.
+Column H - Enter the penalty rate that applies to the number of days you entered in Column G. See the penalty rates on Form IL-2210, Page 2.
+If Column D is "0," enter 10 percent (.10) here.

-$\begin{tabular}{ll} \textbf{Column I} - \textbf{Figure this amount using the payment portion} in either Column C or Column D. \end{tabular}$
+Column I - Figure this amount using the payment portion in either Column C or Column D.

-If Column D is "0" or if Column E is "0" or an overpayment, multiply the unpaid amount in Column C by the penalty rate in Column H. Otherwise, multiply the payment amount in Column D by the penalty rate in Column H. Write the amount here.
+If Column D is "0" or if Column E is "0" or an overpayment, multiply the unpaid amount in Column C by the penalty rate in Column H. Otherwise, multiply the payment amount in Column D by the penalty rate in Column H. Enter the amount here.

 Line 22 - Add Column I, Quarters 1 through 4.
 This is your late-payment penalty for underpayment of estimated tax.
-Write the amount here and on your Form IL-1040, Line 32.
+Enter the amount here and on your Form IL-1040, Line 33.